Eliza Allen (Tennessee): Houston's retreat

 He traveled on to the home of John Jolly, also known as Chief Oolooteka, who took him in as a boy.
 He later said of that night, "When I lay myself down to sleep that night I felt like a weary wanderer returned at last to his father's house."
 During this time with the Cherokee, he became known as the "big drunk", although he had been a drinker and womanizer before his marriage.
 After Houston's marriage, he ceased to be the protege of Andrew Jackson, who had helped him become a congressman and the governor of Tennessee.

-Although he was still legally married to Allen, in the summer of 1830 Houston married Tiana Rogers (sometimes called Diana), daughter of Chief John "Hellfire" Rogers (1740–1833), a Scots-Irish trader, and Jennie Due (1764–1806), a sister of Chief John Jolly, in a Cherokee ceremony.
-The ceremony was modest since it was Tiana's second marriage; she was widowed with two children from her previous marriage: Gabriel, born 1819, and Joanna, born 1822.
+Although he was still legally married to Allen, in the summer of 1830 Houston married Dianna Rogers (sometimes called Tiana), daughter of Chief John "Hellfire" Rogers (1740–1833), a Scots-Irish trader, and Jennie Due (1764–1806), a sister of Chief John Jolly, in a Cherokee ceremony.
+The ceremony was modest since it was Dianna's second marriage; she was widowed with two children from her previous marriage: Gabriel, born 1819, and Joanna, born 1822.
 She and Houston first met when she was ten years old, and he was stunned to see how beautiful she was when he returned to her village years later.
 The two lived together for several years.
 Tennessee society disapproved of the marriage because under civil law, he was still legally married to Eliza Allen Houston.
-Houston went to Texas in 1832, and left Tiana behind.
+Houston went to Texas in 1832, and left Dianna behind.